-

 Appeals

-Following written notification of the outcome of their cases, Respondents may submit one appeal request within the University’s process.
+Following written notification of the outcome of the Student Conduct Process, Respondents may submit one appeal in accordance with the process outlined below.
 The burden is on the individual requesting the appeal to prove that the appeal has merit.
 Appellate reviews are reviews of the record only.

 -